 Dust happens to be one of the major problems that affect your computer.
 If you have a properly enclosed room.
 It is not an issue.
 But, if you have placed the computer in a dusty room, it’s better to regularly remove dust from various parts.
 To do this, you have to understand the potential areas of your PC first.
 You can look at the vents and fan-cooling areas.
-Over accumulation of dust can also cause the issues of PC slowdown and hardware malfunction.
+Over accumulation of dust can also cause issues of PC slowdown and hardware malfunction.

 2. Open Up and Clean, if You Have a Desktop

 For doing this, you should be using a desktop computer — that too, an assembled one.
 In that case, you can open your PC cabinet and see if there is dust accumulation on various parts.
-You should have a look at the RAM slots, processor, and the motherboard.
-If you find some dirty stuff, you can use dedicated computer cleaning kit for cleaning.
+You should have a look at the RAM slots, processor, and motherboard.
+If you find some dirty stuff, you can use a dedicated computer cleaning kit for cleaning.
 We don’t recommend hand-cleaning.

 3. Ensure Proper Flow of Electricity

 Laptop charging adapters come with inbuilt options for power optimization.
-You may not have this option in the desktop.
+You may not have this option on the desktop.
 So, for the longer functioning of your PC, you should have a look at the wiring and power output.
-The use of surge suppressor and related equipment is highly recommended.
+The use of a surge suppressor and related equipment is highly recommended.
 The improper amount of flow can cause you issues like hardware outrage.

 4. Refitting Your PC

 This benefit is available for assembled desktop users only.
 You should also have the basic idea of setting up a computer.
-If there is affirmative for both, you should try refitting your desktop once in a while.
-You can plug out your HDD, CD Drive or the Graphics card.
+If there is an affirmative for both, you should try refitting your desktop once in a while.
+You can plug out your HDD, CD Drive or Graphics card.
 In addition, make sure that there is no dust accumulation.
 This will make your PC healthier.